-- A. For purposes of § 1.7 of this Part, applicants must meet a financial threshold that shall include, as a minimum, that the applicant or proposed license holder shall have sufficient resources to operate the nursing facility at licensed capacity for thirty (30) days, evidenced by an unencumbered line of credit, a joint escrow account established with the Department, or a performance bond secured in favor of the state or a similar form of security satisfactory to the Department. - B. The Department may also require background information to be submitted relating to any partner, officer, director, manager or member (if membermanaged) of the applicant or proposed license holder, or information relating to each person having a beneficial ownership interest of five percent (5%) or more in the applicant or proposed license holder. - C. In reviewing information required by §§ 1.7.1(A) and (B) of this Part, the Department may require the applicant or proposed license holder to file a sworn affidavit substantiating the validity of any submitted information as required by the Department to substantiate a satisfactory compliance history relating to each state or other jurisdiction in which the applicant, proposed license holder or any other person described by §§ 1.7.1(A) and (B) of this Part operated a nursing facility at any time during the five-year period preceding the date on which the application is made.
-The Department shall determine what constitutes a satisfactory compliance history.
+- A. For purposes of § 1.7 of this Part, applicants must meet a financial threshold that shall include, as a minimum, that the applicant or proposed license holder shall have sufficient resources to operate the nursing facility at licensed capacity for thirty (30) days, evidenced by an unencumbered line of credit, a joint escrow account established with the licensing agency, or a performance bond secured in favor of the State or a similar form of security satisfactory to the licensing agency. - B. The licensing agency may also require background information to be submitted relating to any partner, officer, director, manager or member (if member-managed) of the applicant or proposed license holder, or information relating to each person having a beneficial ownership interest of five percent (5%) or more in the applicant or proposed license holder. - C. In reviewing information required by §§ 1.7.1(A) and (B) of this Part, the licensing agency may require the applicant or proposed license holder to file a sworn affidavit substantiating the validity of any submitted information as required by the licensing agency to substantiate a satisfactory compliance history relating to each State or other jurisdiction in which the applicant, proposed license holder or any other person described by §§ 1.7.1(A) and (B) of this Part operated a nursing facility at any time during the five (5) year period preceding the date on which the application is made.
+The licensing agency shall determine what constitutes a satisfactory compliance history.